Psychotherapy & Counselling

 The initial appointment allows us to discuss the concerns that led you to contact me and to consider working together.
 The fee is £70.

 Depending on your needs, we may meet two or more times before deciding how to proceed.
-These meetings help you experience my approach and assess whether working together could be beneficial.
+These meetings help you experience my approach and get a sense of what it would be like to work together.

 If you would like to speak before scheduling an appointment, I am happy to offer a 15 to 20-minute telephone conversation.